 As we commemorate the legacy of The Reverend Dr. Martin Luther King, Jr., let us be reminded not only of his life’s work, but also of the countless men and women who stood next to him until his very last day 50 years ago.
-Today, it is an honor to introduce to you:

 “I may not get there with you.
 But I want you to know tonight, that we, as a people, will get to the Promised Land” – Rev. Dr. Martin Luther King, Jr.